apache/spark/docs/sql-ref-null-semantics.md

 CREATE VIEW unknown_age SELECT * FROM person WHERE age IS NULL;

--- Only common rows between two legs of `INTERSECT` are in the -- resultset.
-The comparison between columns of the row are done -- in null-safe manner.
+-- Only common rows between two legs of `INTERSECT` are in the -- result set.
+The comparison between columns of the row are done -- in a null-safe manner.
 SELECT name, age FROM person
 INTERSECT
 SELECT name, age from unknown_age;